Skip to main content

 Distinctions

-• Classics majors may be invited to join Epsilon Sigma, Augustana’s chapter of the national Classics honor society Eta Sigma Phi.
+• Classics majors may be invited to join Augustana’s chapter of the national Classics honor society Eta Sigma Phi, as well as our own honorary society Glaux Aquila.
 Members and other interested students also may join Collegia Classica, a student group that hosts activities in appreciation of and to promote interest in Greek and Roman civilizations and cultures.

-• Augustana’s international programs range from yearlong exchange programs to 3.5-week June term.
-Classics majors often participate in international study — such as archaeological field schools in Greece, Italy and Bulgaria, the College Year in Athens program, and Augustana’s faculty-led programs in Greece and Rome (scheduled in June 2022).
-An Augie Choice $2,000 grant can help pay travel expenses.
+• Augustana’s international programs range from 3-week June or January terms to year-long exchange programs.
+Classics majors often participate in Augustana’s faculty-led programs in Greece and Rome, while some take advantage of archaeological field schools in Greece, Italy and Bulgaria or the College Year in Athens program.
+A $2,000 Augie Choice grant can help pay travel expenses.

 • Thanks to devoted friends and professors emeriti, the Department of Classics hosts annual and ongoing events.
 The endowed Harry S.B.
 Johnson Fund and the Terence Fund for Classics are in honor of former Professor of Greek Harry S.B.
 Johnson and former Professor of Classics Jane Borelli, respectively.
-These endowed gifts support guest speakers and the Classics Club, Collegia Classica; provide institutional membership dues to the American School of Classical Studies in Athens and the Classical Association of the Middle West and South, as well as individual student and contingent faculty memberships to the AIA; host a Classics banquet for majors, minors and prospective students; and fund end-of-term dinners.
+These endowed gifts support guest speakers and the Classics Club, Collegia Classica; provide institutional membership dues to the American School of Classical Studies in Athens and the Classical Association of the Middle West and South, as well as individual student and contingent faculty memberships to the AIA; host a Classics banquet for majors, minors and prospective students; support student attendance at Classics conferences and events; and fund end-of-term dinners.

 Recent grads

-Shawn Geison '21 is pursuing a graduate degree in Classics at the University of Iowa.
+Shawn Geison '21 is a rhetoric teaching assistant at the University of Iowa.

-Sarah Litwin ’20 is a chemist at Stepan Company in Chicago.
+Sarah Litwin ’20 Greenberg is a research and development manager for Meridian Adhesives in Chicago.

-Jamie Suiter ’20 is pursuing a doctor of chiropractic at Logan University in Chesterfield, Mo.
+Jamie Suiter '20 is a chiropractor at Stanfield Chiropractic in Effingham, Illinois.

-Katelyn Farrell '19 is an internal auditor at John Deere in Joliet, Ill.
+Katelyn Farrell '19 is a lead internal auditor at John Deere in Joliet, Illinois.

-Allan Daly ’18 is an analytic consultant at Northwestern Medicine in Chicago, Illinois.
+Allan Daly ’18 is an analytics consultant at Northwestern Medicine in Chicago.

 Read More Directional Arrow Directional arrow